soreelij/elijah/index.md

 ## Elijah Sorensen

-Finally, I can use the custom domain I purchased in my name to host something worthwhile.
+Finally, I can use the custom domain I purchased in my name to host something **worthwhile**

 ### Projects